intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 communication mechanisms, there may not be a need for a more formal structure.

-A working relationship simply exists by defacto when members of both organizations cross-collaborate and participate in the groups with overlapping interest.
+A de facto working relationship exists when members of both organizations cross-collaborate and participate in the groups with overlapping interest.
 No further structure or procedures is required in this case.